bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Last 12 lines of script.js." />
 </p>

-There&apos;s some things about it that are always going to be a little bit confusing inherited this transition and thing with that capture in once and for, all that stuff down there, as well as using set-time-out to have to wait a split-second before swapping the classes to get the transition to work properly.
-But there are few things that we can do to clean up the code a little bit and make it a little bit better.
+<p>There&apos;s some things about it that are always going to be a little bit
+confusing inherited this transition and thing with that capture in once and for, all that stuff down there, as well as using set-time-out to have to wait a split-second before swapping the classes to get the transition to work properly.
+But there are few things that we can do to clean up the code a little bit and make it a little bit better.</p>

-Again, you don&apos;t have to do any of this, you could leave the script the way it is, it works fine, the way it is.
+<p>Again, you don&apos;t have to do any of this, you could leave the script the way it
+is, it works fine, the way it is.
 These are just some things that are worth looking at and thinking about in terms of syntax for JavaScript.
 We&apos;ll get into these features in more depth later.
 This is just a good opportunity to introduce them.
-One of them is the for each method which can work on arrays.
+One of them is the for each method which can work on arrays.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 273. script.js - function selecttab (164) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">